FinalVossler/Root-Front-Host/README.md

 # Todos:

-- Add the "automatically assigned role at registration" in the website configuration section
+- Add the "show in side menu" option for a model
 - Add the associated entity creator information in the associated entity form (the owner is the creator)
 - Add the ability to edit the status for the seller (clickable state tracking bullets)